mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Step 11
 Using a selector list (selector1, selector2) give both your #controls and #stats elements a border of 1px solid #0a0a23, a #0a0a23 text color, and 5px of padding.

+Step 12
+Give your #monsterStats element the same border and padding as your #stats element.
+Set its color to #ffffff and give it a #c70d0d background.